Haymarket, Boston's centuries-old outdoor market, offers you the best deals in the city on a huge selection fresh produce.

 - Location: Blackstone Street (one of Boston's oldest), and along North Street between Clinton Street and Blackstone, and Hanover Street between Blackstone and Union Street.
 Look for a sea of tents and awning, and (usually) rather large crowds

 - Cheap Parking: Parcel 7 Garage - enter on Sudbury Street - possibly the cheapest garage parking in Boston when you get a Haymarket vendor to validate your ticket - and when the garage has space available.
-With validation, you pay $1 for 1 hour parking, and usually $3 for 2-3 hours parking (check the signs - no clue why it sometimes varies!).
+With validation, you pay $1 for 2 hours parking, and usually $3 for 3 hours (check the signs - no clue why it sometimes varies!).
 Not all Haymarket vendors validate.
 If a vendor says, with a totally serious face, "Sure - that will be $5 for the validation" - just laugh - it's a joke.
 Do be aware, though - if you park longer than 2-3 hours, regular rates apply to all the hours you were there - and that can get expensive!

 - Closest subway station: Green and Orange Lines/Haymarket.